Independent software programme advisory

 07 / How to start

-The front door is deliberately narrow.
-Each step earns the next — and we’ll tell you, in writing, if we don’t think you should continue with us.
+A free self-check, a one-day read, or the full programme from there.
+Each step earns the next - and we’ll tell you, in writing, if we don’t think you should continue with us.

-On-siteMost booked
+FreeMost booked

 1 day · on-site

-Request a review
+Request a read

 Our walk-away rule.
-If the four inputs aren’t in evidence by week 6, we’ll recommend you pause — not push on.
+If the five inputs aren’t in evidence by week 6, we’ll recommend you pause - not push on.
 We’d rather lose the engagement than watch you spend money against a business case that won’t earn.

 08 / The choice in front of you